OCA/stock-logistics-barcode/barcodes_generator_location/README.rst

 This module expands Odoo functionality, allowing user to generate barcode depending on a given barcode rule for Stock Locations.

-The barcode will be used as the ``name`` of the lot, which effectively allows this module to create automatic serialization rules for production lots.

 For example, a typical pattern for partners is  "042........." that means
 that:
 * the EAN13 code will begin by '042'